spinalcordmri/spinalcordmri.github.io/README.md

 1. Run `cd ~`, then create a new file called `patch_opensmtpd_openssl.sh` and paste in the contents of [this comment](https://github.com/OpenSMTPD/OpenSMTPD/issues/1171#issuecomment-1218503481):
 2. Make the script executable using `chmod +x patch_opensmtpd_openssl.sh`.
 3. Run the script using `./patch_opensmtpd_openssl.sh`
+4. Grab a coffee and find something interested to read.
+This step will take a while!

 > _**NB:**: During the installation, a purple text UI will appear on the screen prompting you to answer some questions.
 For **Daemons using outdated libraries**, keep the default selections; Just press enter.
 For **Configuring opensmtpd**, enter in "forum.dev.spinalcordmri.org" for the system mail name, then press enter.._